Do you want to create Healthy Habits?

 |Healthy habits cost too much.||You can walk around the mall, a school track, or a local park for free.
 Eat healthy on a budget by buying in bulk and when items are on sale, and by choosing frozen or canned fruits and vegetables.|

 |I can’t make this change alone.||Recruit others to be active with you, which will help you stay motivated and safe.
 Consider signing up for a fun fitness class like salsa dancing.
 Get your family or coworkers on the healthy eating bandwagon.
 Plan healthy meals together with your family, or start a healthy potluck once a week at work.|

 |I don’t like physical activity.||Forget the old notion that being physically active means lifting weights in a gym.
 You can be active in many ways, including dancing, walking, or gardening.
 Make your own list of options that appeal to you.
 Explore options you never thought about, and stick with what you enjoy.|

 Once you have made up your mind to change your habits, make a plan and set goals for taking action.
-Here are some ideas for making your plan:
+Some ideas are to learn about:

 - healthy foods that you like or may need to eat more of—or more often

 - foods you love that you may need to eat less often

 - things you could do to be more physically active

 - fun activities you like and could do more often, such as dancing